 I like wine.

+At some point, I’d had enough.
 I’d gotten so tired of not cultivating relationships because of food; I felt as though I was missing out on my life due to my own lack of self-control.
-There had to be away to maintain my clean eating lifestyle and nurture my closest relationships.
+There had to be away to maintain my nutritional commitments and nurture my closest relationships.

 Rather than go to parties and be restricted to celery and seltzer, I decided to make a concerted effort to engage in more Active Interaction; social interaction based on expenditure as opposed to consumption.
 Instead of meeting for a glass of wine, I’d meet up with a friend for a yoga class.
 I’d opt for long walks at the park to catch up on the latest gossip, and invite friends for training sessions rather than dinners out.

 Now let’s be real–it’s not wine.
 Or chocolate.
 But it’s wholly satisfying in a very different way.

 Being active with others is truly an unrivaled bonding experience.
 While we can bond over wine and food, there is a special kind of magic that occurs when these bonds are created with physical exertion.
 Activity stimulates hormones, encourages self-improvement and ultimately, helps create a better version of you.

 Sometimes, my active interaction sessions are verbal therapy; we talk about the current muddy waters we might be navigating, flesh out ideas for new projects or help each other through rough patches.
 Other times, they are therapeutic without words, such as yoga sessions where we release toxic energy and seek balance, all the while knowing a friend is on the mat next to us, quietly supporting us.